emanuelsla/webscraping/README.md

     * hashtag: a valid Instagram hashtag as string.
     * max_pictures: integer that stands for the maximum number of images to download.
     * directory: a string of the working directory in order to save the images.

+---
+For Content 2 and Content 3 are Python files included.